 How Chapter 13 Helps You Keep Your Home and Car

-Chapter 13 bankruptcy offers superior asset protection, as it lets you keep everything you own .
-Meanwhile, you pay creditors through a three to five-year repayment plan .
-This approach particularly benefits homeowners facing foreclosure, as it stops foreclosure proceedings immediately upon filing .
+Chapter 13 bankruptcy generally allows you to keep your property while repaying creditors through a court-approved repayment plan.
+To retain certain property, you may need to pay unsecured creditors at least the value of any nonexempt equity, and successfully complete your repayment plan.
+Meanwhile, you pay creditors through a three to five-year repayment plan.
+This approach particularly benefits homeowners facing foreclosure, as it stops foreclosure proceedings immediately upon filing.

 Throughout the Chapter 13 plan, you can catch up on missed mortgage or car payments .
 For car loans, Chapter 13 may allow “cramdowns” that reduce the loan balance to the vehicle’s current value .
 Likewise, if your home is worth less than what you owe, the court can “strip” completely unsecured junior mortgages, reclassifying them as unsecured debt .